 Naomi Wilson, of Brandon, MS, trained under David Keary of Ballet Mississippi for four years.
 At 17, she joined Miami City Ballet’s pre-professional program for two years, then auditioned at Richmond Ballet, dancing one year as a trainee and two years with RBII.
-This is Naomi’s second season performing with the main company.
+This is Naomi’s third season performing with the main company.

 Education & Training